Xpost2000/cranklang/README.md

 # CrankLang

+**NOTE: Crank is now featureful enough to have a simple FFI spec, and other than typedefs from the standard library** **the language only requires the existance of a C compiler.
+I still rely on std::vector for dynamic arrays but now the language is less "magic"**

 **NOTE: most of this is actually just a "TODO list" right now, although at the moment a subset of the language features compile.**